malex1106/talc/README.md

 | `"talc"` | Topology-aware channel-wise corruption (γ=2, w_min=0.1), t ~ U(0, 0.25) — the proposed model |
 | `"isotropic"` | Uniform across all latent dimensions, t ~ U(0, 0.1) |
 | `"baseline"` | None |

-Corruption was applied to 99% of training examples and is inactive at inference, so the three differ only in their weights.

 Weights live in a single Hub repo, [`malex1106/talc`](https://huggingface.co/malex1106/talc), and are downloaded and cached on first use (under `HF_HOME`, like any other Hub model):